 Redon in Brittany is a perfect launching pad for a cycle tour along the Nantes-Brest Canal.
-Wendy Mewes has this guide to Redon.
+Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this guide to Redon.

 Redon nestles in the south-west corner of Ille-et-Vilaine, at the confluence of the Vilaine and the Oust.
 It was once the port for Brittany’s capital Rennes, with goods being unloaded from ocean-going ships here and taken upstream by canal.
 Today the town is the canal centre of Brittany, with the Nantes-Brest waterway crossing the river Vilaine here and the Musée de la Batellerie, treasure-trove of Brittany’s inland waterways situated on Quai Jean Bart.
 This contains artefacts and videos (one in English) of working and social life on the canals in days gone by.

 There’s a contrast between the current pleasure port and the ancient trading area on the Vilaine a few streets away, where many old buildings of former commercial usage remain.
 The Passage de Saulniers, for example, refers to salt-merchants whose warehouses can still be seen.
 Wealthy traders’ houses with their distinctive iron balconies, where living accommodation was above the storage areas, line the river-bank.

 Once an important staging post on the Compostella trail, many pilgrims travelled here overland and then continued by boat towards Nantes.
 A plaque on the eponymous Quai St-Jacques commemorates this religious traffic.